OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 For example, TRAVELING SALESMAN grows so quickly that it cannot be run on modern computers for problem sizes much over 30 cities, which is not an unreasonable problem size for real-life situations.
-However, some other problems in NP, while requiring exponential time, still grow slowly enough that they allow solutions for problems of a useful size.
+However, some other problems in NP, while technically requiring exponential time, still grow slowly enough that they allow solutions for problems of a useful size.

 Consider the
 :ref:`Knapsack problem <knapsack problem> <DynamicProgramming>`.